What Is A Direct Relationship

 Let's illustrate this concept with some clear-cut examples:

 • Physics: The relationship between force applied to an object and its acceleration (Newton's Second Law).
-A greater force leads to greater acceleration, a quintessential direct relationship.
+A greater force leads to greater acceleration, a quintessential direct relationship That's the part that actually makes a difference.
+That alone is useful..

 • Economics: The relationship between price and quantity demanded (in certain scenarios).
 While subject to market complexities, the law of demand often suggests that as the price of a good decreases, the quantity demanded increases, indicating a direct relationship (although this can be nuanced by factors like income elasticity and luxury goods).